arahi7860/database-seeding/README.md

 ### Create a New Data Set

 We have a TON of data in our `data.json` file.
 We need some of it, but most of it we don't.
 We can see that the data set we have consists of an array of objects.
 This means we can use the `.map` array method to create a new array with only the properties we care about!

+> Regardless of where you get your data, it is **extremely** important to examine it before using it.
+Every data set is structured differently, and only when you familiarize yourself its architecture can you successfully access the values you want.

 In `seed.js`, add the following code: